Evolution of Cosmic Voids: Structure, Galaxies, and Dynamics: Sample Selection

 The resulting void catalogs span a wide range of void sizes, characterized by the effective radius $R_{v}$ and the number-density contrast $\delta_{v}$.
 The effective radius is defined as the radius of a sphere with the same volume as the void.
 The number-density contrast is defined as

 where $\rho_{v}$ is the number density of galaxies inside the void and $\rho_{b}$ is the mean number density of the corresponding sample, ensuring that $\delta_{v}$ reflects the relative underdensity of the void compared to the background density.
+Hereafter, "density contrast" refers to the number-density contrast $\delta_{v}$.

 For the observational SDSS dataset, the same void-finding procedure is applied to the volume-limited galaxy catalog described in Section~\ref{sec:SDSS}.
 The SDSS footprint has an irregular geometry and limited sky coverage, and the combination of this restricted volume with the magnitude cut of $M_{r} < -18$ results in a substantially smaller number of galaxies and voids compared to the simulated samples.
 This reduced sampling naturally leads to larger statistical uncertainties in the derived void properties, a factor we account for when interpreting the observational results.
-To avoid spurious detections, we exclude voids smaller than $R_{v} > 7 \, h^{-1}\,\mathrm{Mpc}$, and to minimize boundary-related biases in the inferred galaxy positions, we retain only those voids that lie fully within the geometrical limits of each dataset either the simulation box or the SDSS survey footprint.
+To avoid spurious detections, we exclude voids smaller than $R_{v} < 7 \, h^{-1}\,\mathrm{Mpc}$, and to minimize boundary-related biases in the inferred galaxy positions, we retain only those voids that lie fully within the geometrical limits of each dataset either the simulation box or the SDSS survey footprint.

 Our final void catalogs include four simulation snapshots at redshifts $z = 0.0$, $0.51$, $1.01$, and $2.09$, and one observational catalog at $z \sim 0$ from SDSS.
 Statistical properties of all catalogs including the number of voids ($N_{\mathrm{void}}$), the number of void galaxies ($N_{\mathrm{gal}}$), the mean effective radius ($\overline{R_{v}}$), and the mean density contrast ($\overline{\delta_{v}}$) are summarized in Table~\ref{tab:voidcatalog}.
-The substantially smaller size of the observational catalog, as reflected in the listed above, should be kept in mind when comparing the corresponding $z \sim 0$ results.
+The substantially smaller size of the observational catalog, as reflected in Table~\ref{tab:voidcatalog}, should be kept in mind when comparing the corresponding $z \sim 0$ results.